Below are the 25 most recent journal entries recorded in the "dorsetgirl" journal:

 Welcome to my Journal|

-Although this is mainly a fic journal, I do use the dorsetgirl identity to post comments in a variety of places, so if you've arrived here from a non-fandom location, welcome!
+Although the dorsetgirl identity is mainly my fandom persona, I do use it to post comments in a variety of places, so if you've arrived here from a non-fandom location, welcome!

-This journal contains the occasional rant or rambling about life in general, but most of it is fic, some of which is of an explicit nature.
+This journal nowadays contains mainly the occasional rant or rambling about life in general, but further back much of it is fanfic, some of which is of an explicit nature.
 Please do not read on unless you're comfortable with that.

 My Fic Masterlist - Last Updated April 2011|

 This list is a work in progress; it's not completely up-to-date with everything posted between January2010 and April 2011.
 I plan to go through the drabble challenges etc when I have time, to pick up the bits I've missed.